 - Walk-ups are not permitted, including to individuals who wish to only peruse the gift shop.
 Please visit our online store for purchases.

 House staff and volunteers have been advised to follow all health protocols provided by the Centers for Disease Control, the State of Maryland and the City of Baltimore, and to stay at home if they have any flu-like symptoms.
 In the event of emergency absence of key personnel, Poe House may be closed without prior warning.
-We will update the website and social media as soon as we learn of pending closure; all reserved tours will be notified before their visit.
+We will update the website and social media as soon as we learn of pending closure; all reserved tours will be notified as soon as possible before their visit.

 We continue to monitor www.cdc.gov, www.maryland.gov, and baltimorecity.gov for guidance.
 Poe Baltimore programming continues and there are no other schedule changes or canceled events at this time.
 Thank you for supporting Poe Baltimore/ The Edgar Allan Poe House & Museum.